-On 10 December 2018 the company's board of directors approved the repurchase of up to \$1.0 billion of its ordinary shares ("2018 program") which could take place from time to time on the open market (which could include the use of 10b5-1 trading plans), subject to market and business conditions.
-The 2018 program has a maximum repurchase amount of 5% of outstanding shares and a stated expiration date of 30 April 2019.
+On 22 January 2019, the company's board of directors approved the repurchase of \$6.0 billion of its ordinary shares ("2019 program") which could take place from time to time on the open market (and could include the use of 10b5-1 trading plans), subject to market and business conditions.
+The 2019 program has a maximum repurchase amount of 15% of outstanding shares and a stated expiration date of February 1, 2021.